 “As the deer pants for the water brooks, so pants my soul for You, O God.
-My soul thirsts for God, for the living God.” — Psalm 42:1 NKJV
+My soul thirsts for God, for the living God.”
+Psalm 42:1 (NKJV).

 Do you know what it is like to be really thirsty and not be able to get water?
 Three days is about the longest most living creatures can live without water.
 There are a few exceptions, such as camels and elephants which have built in storage systems.

 I picture the deer as it runs through the forest seeking water to quench its thirst.
-It eagerly laps up water when it comes upon the flowing brook.
+It eagerly laps up the water when it comes upon the flowing brook.

-I can relate to the scripture which pictures a deer panting for a stream of water.
+I can relate to the Scripture above which pictures a deer panting for a stream of water.
 I have often felt thirsty for God when I could not seem to get to Him in a time of trouble.

 The Psalmist compares the deer to his own inner search for God.
-Scripture promises that when we thirst not only can we drink but we will have water to pour out to others.
+Scripture promises when we thirst not only can we drink but we will have water to pour out to others.

-Jesus proclaims in John 7:37 “On the last day, that great day of the feast, Jesus stood and cried out, saying, ‘if anyone thirsts let him come to me and drink.
-He who believes in Me, as the Scripture has said out of his heart will flow rivers of living water.”’
+Jesus proclaims in John 7:37 “On the last day, that great day of the feast, Jesus stood and cried out, saying, If anyone thirsts, let him come to Me and drink.
+He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.”

 © Peggy Park